Can I Sue a Landlord For Injuries?

 Failure to Act

 You must prove how the landlord failed to exercise reasonable standards of care to prevent tenants from being injured.
-This doesn’t necessarily mean the landlord should have taken drastic measures to avert the situation.
-The landlord should have acted in a manner similar to what another responsible landlord would in similar circumstances.
+This doesn’t necessarily mean the landlord should have taken drastic measures to avert the situation. the landlord should have acted in a manner similar to what another responsible landlord would in similar circumstances.

 For instance, the landlord might have ignored a broken handrail on a regularly used staircase for months in full knowledge of the potential harm it might cause.
 Even if the defendant could not conduct quick repairs, he or she should have offered an alternative staircase to ensure tenant safety.